playgap/ios-sdk/README.md

 On this dialog, upon claiming the reward, the user will be briefly presented with an Appsheet associated with the ad they watched offline.
 Playgap counts the reward for the impression as claimed after this Appsheet is dismissed.

 We recommend that this dialog is displayed via the Claim Rewards API as soon as the connection is re-established for a user with unclaimed rewards.
+The Claim Rewards sheet can be launched whenever the user is connected to the internet.
+The SDK will not allow the Claim Rewards sheet to be opened without connection, so we recommend calling the Claim Rewards Screen whenever it's convenient during the application flow to maximise the amount of Rewards the User Claims.

 **There are multiple options to issue rewards to users:**